Dantalian5/TheOldCesenaTimes/README.md

 ### S2I tasks:

-- [ ] Replica of the NYT homepage.
+- [x] Replica of the NYT homepage.
 - [ ] Fetch news from the API and display them on the homepage.
-- [ ] Simple and user-friendly UI and UX.
+- [x] Simple and user-friendly UI and UX.
 Organized and understandable app structure.
-- [ ] Responsive design.
+- [x] Responsive design.

 ### Features:

-- [ ] ....
+- [ ] Search trought the page.

 See the [open issues](https://github.com/Dantalian5/TheOldCesenaTimes/issues) for a full list of proposed features (and known issues).